 Services and Fees

-I normally offer new clients a free 15 minutes consultation.
-I invite you to arrange this by getting in touch.
-The consultation gives you an opportunity to ask me any questions you may have and for us to decide if we are a good fit to work together.
+I normally offer new clients a free 15 minutes telephone consultation to allow them an opportunity to ask me any questions they may have and for us to decide if we are a "good fit" to work together.
 We can explore what I can offer and the support you are looking for.
 If we do decide to proceed together, then we can confirm a regular day and time that works for us both.
+If you feel a 15 minutes telephone consultation would be useful, I invite you to arrange this by getting in touch.

 The sooner you get help, the faster you can get back to enjoying life.